This Gluten-Free Vegan Mississippi Mud Pie is the most delicious and indulgent dessert, but so much healthier than the traditional version.

 - Add the puréed dates into a bowl along with all the other ingredients and mix well - add a little more milk if it's too hard to mix

-- Transfer to a greased deep dish (with enough room at the top for the other layers)
+Transfer to a greased deep dish (use a fairly deep one to leave enough room at the top for the other layers).
+I used an 18cm/7inch baking dish

 - Bake in oven for around 20 minutes and leave to cool